 A family wanting to erect a headstone in memory of a loved one would have to go to the expense of having one brought over from England.

 If a person was away from home when he or she died, then the burial took place at a location near where the death occurred.
 Shovels were used to dig a shallow grave for the deceased.
 To keep the site from being disturbed by wild animals, a large flat stone was placed on top of the freshly dug grave.
 This stone became known as the "wolf stone."

 In the early years after the arrival of the Pilgrims in North America, funerals were a very simple matter.
 No funeral ceremony was conducted and no special sermon was given.
 The grieving family did not wear mourning clothes for a certain time after the death.
 Embalming of the body of the deceased was not done.
 On occasion, graves were opened and reused.
 The bodies of a family or a small community may share the same grave.

+It's thought that the Pilgrims were buried in unmarked graves because they didn't want the Native Americans living in the area to know how small of a population they were.
 After the early Americans were more well-established and life was not such a daily struggle for survival, Pilgrim burials became more elaborate.
-A funeral with a eulogy was conducted for the dearly-departed.
+A funeral with a eulogy was conducted for the dearly departed.
 The grave was dug in such a way that it faced west, toward the setting sun.